 While an associate’s degree may limit the number of cybersecurity jobs that a graduate will be able to apply for, the two-year degree has the advantage of being less expensive than a bachelor’s.

-Online cybersecurity associate’s degrees in Kentucky
+Cybersecurity bachelor’s degrees in Kentucky

 A bachelor’s degree is a great choice as most cybersecurity jobs require a four-year degree or higher.
 A bachelor’s program will prepare students to recognize and neutralize many of the most common types of cyber threats.